kosmo-us/speed-math/readme.md

 - Custom full challenge mode to choose which tasks to include in the full challenge mode with custom time limit.
 - Store the custom challenge profiles to disk.
-- Rapid mode, a short challenge mode with random tasks to complete.
+- Rapid mode, a short challenge mode with random tasks to complete.    <code>Added, renamed to challenge mode</code>

 ### How to use this program